 Hundreds of restaurants open in New York City every year, but only a few open with the press, fanfare, and excitement of a Hollywood blockbuster.
 At this point, Andrew Carmellini should be referred to as food game James Cameron.
 The dude goes big.
 Real big.
-He’s learned how to manipulate all the right loud mouthed, powerful people into his corner, and can roll out a restaurant better than anyone else in this city.
+He’s learned how to manipulate all the right loud-mouthed, powerful people into his corner and can roll out a restaurant better than anyone else in this city.
 Which is exactly why people have been talking about Lafayette, his new French monstrosity, for what feels like forever.
 We were in the minority when we dropped a so-so rating on Carmellini’s last big premiere, and we’ll continue to stand by our “good, not great” take on The Dutch.
-But this time around we are happy to report that we’re fully buying the hype.
-Balthazar, you had a good sixteen year run, but it’s time to step aside.
+But this time around, we are happy to report that we’re fully buying the hype.
+Balthazar, you had a good 16-year run, but it’s time to step aside.
 Lafayette is now the quintessential French bistro of bustling downtown NYC.

 Part of that successful execution seems to come because Lafayette is most certainly not cutting corners.
 Close attention is paid to every detail, and therefore the service is pretty much flawless.
 And even with all the bells and whistles here, it’s the simple things that impressed us the most.
-From the fresh baked bread, to the french fries, to the butter lettuce salad, the basic things tend to be the most memorable.
-From there, scoping the massive menu here is kind of like browsing at your favorite store; you want to buy everything.
-Raw bar, meats and cheeses, crudo, tartare, handmade pasta, steak frites, bouillabaisse, rotisserie chicken for two, wood fired things, dessert...the options are endless.
-Just for f*cks sake, we were considering holding this review until we had eaten every dish on every menu.
+From the fresh-baked bread, to the french fries, to the butter lettuce salad, the basic things tend to be the most memorable.
+From there, scoping the massive menu here is kind of like browsing at your favorite store: you want to buy everything.
+Raw bar, meats and cheeses, crudo, tartare, handmade pasta, steak frites, bouillabaisse, rotisserie chicken for two, wood fired things, dessert... the options are endless.
+We were actually considering holding this review until we had eaten every dish on every menu.
 Not because it was necessary, but because we wanted to.
 Then after four trips and nearly $1,000 spent, we figured we’d stop right there.
 At least until one of us qualifies for a loan or something.

 Lafayette isn’t going to be the best meal you have this year, but it’s definitely going to be one of the most fun.
-It’s a restaurant that’s “Perfect For” a lot of things, most of which involve scoping out Action at the Bar and Scoping Hot Girls/Guys.
-Recognizable celebrities amongst them, Lafayette is crawling with A-Listers.
-The beauty is that Lafayette treats you like one, even if you’re not.
-We have a feeling this blockbuster is going to continue to rake it in at the box office for a very long time.
+The beauty is that Lafayette treats you like an A-lister, even if you’re not.

 Everything Lafayette does that employs the services of bread is pretty much a win.
 A light, citrusy Maine crab salad with aioli on top of toast?
 Yep, this is good.

-We didn’t miss a beat with the crudo either.
+They didn’t miss a beat with the crudo, either.
 This raw scallop starter is fresh and delicious.

 We’d estimate that 99% of restaurants have some form of salad with chicken on it profiled on their lunch menu.
 We’d estimate that 0% of those restaurants have one as good as Lafayette’s.
 We’ll get into their chicken in greater depth below, but it’s served sliced and hot off the rotisserie, on a bed of greens with an amazing tarragon poppy dressing.